 Safeguarding is about keeping children and young people safe from abuse or neglect.
 All those who come into contact with children and families in their everyday work, have a duty to safeguard and promote the welfare of children.
 This page will be used to offer important information to parents and carers regarding issues surrounding Safeguarding & Child Protection.
-It also provides you information on how we safeguard your children at Denton and Harlaxton CE Schools.
+It also provides you information on how we safeguard your children at Denton CE Schools.

-At Denton and Harlaxton CE Schools, we are committed to safeguarding and promoting the welfare of children and expect all staff and volunteers to share in this commitment.
+At Denton CE School, we are committed to safeguarding and promoting the welfare of children and expect all staff and volunteers to share in this commitment.
 Staff work hard to maintain an environment where children feel safe and secure.
 The curriculum is designed to ensure opportunities for children to develop the skills they need to recognise and stay safe from abuse.
 Children know that they can approach any of the adults in school if they are worried and that they will receive a consistent, supportive response.

 In recognising our responsibilities for Safeguarding and Child Protection, as a school we: